sj156/bayesdir/README.md

 - fitting a basic placeholder directional model;
 - give a trace plot for each martingale.

-For more examples, simulation and real data cases, one may see from 5simulation.Rmd and 6realdata_oscar.Rmd.
+For more examples, simulation and real data cases, one may see from `5simulation.Rmd` and `6realdata_oscar.Rmd`.
+In simulation part, we provide traditional MCMC method for comparision and also several examples.

 ## Development